We're going to be talking about, we're going to be talking about Julian Assange.

 All right.

-Sorry, of close classified information.
+Sorry, of classified information.

 Okay, he is a talented hacker himself.

-Manny who had access to computers in connection with her duties as an intelligence analyst, was using the computers to download classified records to transmit to WikiLeaks.
+Manning, who had access to computers in connection with her duties as an intelligence analyst, was using the computers to download classified records to transmit to WikiLeaks.

-Cracking the password would have allowed Manning to log into the computers under username that did not belong to her.
+Cracking the password would have allowed Manning to log into the computers under a username that did not belong to her.

 Such a deceptive measure would have made it more difficult for investigators to determine the source of the legal disclosures.